KLM Cityhopper Flight 433: Accident

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved was a Saab 340B, registration PH-KSH, which had first flown in 1990.
+The aircraft involved was a Saab 340B, registered as PH-KSH, with serial number 195, which had first flown in 1990.
 The aircraft was powered by two General Electric CT7-9B turboshaft engines and had flown 6,558 hours at the time of the accident.

+Crew

-The captain, 37-year-old Gerrit Lievaart, had been with KLM Cityhopper since 2 March 1992.
+In command was 37-year-old Captain Gerrit Lievaart.
+He had been with KLM Cityhopper since 2 March 1992.
 He had a total of 2,605 hours flying time, including 1,214 hours on a Saab 340.
 However, training records revealed that he had failed two engine-out checks, and on his most recent one had been given a "standard minus," the lowest passing grade.
-The first officer, 34-year old Paul Stassen, had been with KLM Cityhopper since 27 January 1992.
+His co-pilot was 34-year old First Officer Paul Stassen.
+He had been with KLM Cityhopper since 27 January 1992.
 He had a total of 1,718 hours flying time, including 1,334 hours on a Saab 340.

 Accident investigation

 The final report from the Netherlands Aviation Safety Board found that pilot error, through inadequate use of flight controls during unequal throttle go-around, resulting in loss of control, was the primary cause of the accident.
 In addition, the report included recommendations directed at KLM, regarding contributing factors, addressing: improved training on crew resource management; improved pilot assessment techniques; and improved guidance on flying with an idle engine.
 In addition, the report found that the crash was generally survivable, with the captain's death attributable to not wearing his shoulder restraints.